A Ranking Game for Imitation Learning: Additional Experiments

-We experiment with different ways of reward shaping for automatically generated interpolations in RANK-GAME (auto) in Figure~\ref{fig:reward_shaping_parameterized}.
+We experiment with different ways of shaping the regression targets (Appendix~\ref{ap:algorithm_details}) for automatically generated interpolations in RANK-GAME (auto) in Figure~\ref{fig:reward_shaping_parameterized}.
 In the two left-most plots for RANK-PAL (auto), we see that reward shaping instantiations (exponential with negative temperature) which learns a higher performance gap for pairs of interpolants closer to the agent lead to higher sample efficiency.
-We note that decreasing the temperature too low leads to a fall in sample efficiency again.
+We note that decreasing the temperature too much leads to a fall in sample efficiency.
 The same behavior is observed in RANK-RAL (two right-most plots) methods but we find them to be more robust to parameterized shaping than PAL methods.
 We use the following interpolation scheme: exponential with temperature=$-1$ for our experiments in the main paper.